 Bankruptcy Protection

 If a debtor cannot resolve the debt through a lawsuit dismissal or other means, they may consider bankruptcy protection a last resort.
-Bankruptcy can offer debt relief by discharging or reorganizing the debt, thus halting collection efforts by the creditor.
+Bankruptcy can offer debt relief by discharging or reorganizing the debt, thus halting the creditor’s collection efforts.

 Conclusion